kevin-kmetz/dense-linear-algebra/README.md

 # dense-linear-algebra
+![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)
-A simple, portable, zero-dependency, immutable linear algebra library that implements dense vectors and dense matrices of arbitrary dimensions.
-The matrices are CPU-based, and don't involve SIMD, CUDA, or OpenGL.
+A simple, portable, zero-dependency, immutable floating-point linear algebra library that implements dense vectors and dense matrices of arbitrary dimensions.
+The matrices are CPU-based, and do not involve SIMD, CUDA, or OpenGL.
 The focus is on simplicity, portability, and convenience-of-use, not speed, optimization, or efficiency.
-![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Table of Contents
 - [Motivation](#motivation)